stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Always use a [structured format](https://www.structlog.org/en/stable/why.html) for your logs, such as JSON, so that they can be parsed and analyzed later.
 To generate structured logs, use either the [logging](https://docs.python.org/3/library/logging.html#logrecord-attributes) module in the standard library, or a third-party logging module such as [structlog](https://www.structlog.org/).

-### Use TOML Files for Configuration

-Use environment variables for options that must be passed to an application each time that it starts.
-Use [TOML](https://toml.io/) for configuration files that must be written or edited by human beings.
-Python 3.11 and above include [tomllib](https://docs.python.org/3/library/tomllib.html) to read the TOML format.
-If your Python software must generate TOML, you need to add [Tomli-W](https://pypi.org/project/tomli-w/) to your project.

-> [PEP 680 - tomllib: Support for Parsing TOML in the Standard Library](https://peps.python.org/pep-0680/) explains why TOML is now included with Python.

-TOML replaces the INI file format.
-Avoid using INI files, even though the [module for INI support](https://docs.python.org/3/library/configparser.html) has not yet been removed from the Python standard library.

-### Data Formats: JSON for Transfer and SQLite for Storage

-In most cases, you should use the JSON format for data that is transferred between systems, especially if they must communicate with HTTP.
-You can validate JSON documents with [JSON Schemas](https://json-schema.org/).
-Vendors publish the schemas for their products to the [public Schema Store](https://www.schemastore.org/) and you can [create your own schemas](https://json-schema.org/learn/getting-started-step-by-step).

-If you need to store and query large amounts of data, use [Apache Parquet](https://parquet.apache.org/) or another specialized file format.
-These formats support features like indexing, compression and encryption.

-All of the versions of Python 3 includes [a module](https://docs.python.org/3/library/json.html) for both reading and creating JSON documents.
-Consider using [DuckDB](https://duckdb.org/docs/stable/clients/python/overview.html) for working with Parquet files and sets of JSON documents.

-Use SQLite to store sets of data that must be available for a long time, such as [the data stores for applications](https://sqlite.org/appfileformat.html).
-SQLite is [designed to be resilient](https://sqlite.org/hirely.html) and the file format is [guaranteed to be stable and portable for decades](https://sqlite.org/lts.html).
-All of the versions of Python 3 includes [a module](https://docs.python.org/3/library/sqlite3.html) for SQLite.
-DuckDB can also read and write SQLite databases with an [extension](https://duckdb.org/docs/stable/core_extensions/sqlite).

-### Avoid Using the CSV Format

-Avoid using CSV files for new projects.
-Use JSON, Apache Parquet or SQLite instead, as explained in the previous section.

-CSV formats are frequently used to create sets of data that are intended to portable and copied between different systems.
-In practice, systems can implement CSV in different ways, which means that there are frequently issues when you use a CSV file that has been created by another system.
-CSV files that are edited by humans are also very likely to contain formatting errors.

-Python includes [a module for CSV files](https://docs.python.org/3/library/csv.html), but consider using DuckDB instead.
-DuckDB provides [CSV support](https://duckdb.org/docs/stable/data/csv/overview.html) that is [tested for its ability to handle incorrectly formatted files](https://duckdb.org/2025/04/16/duckdb-csv-pollock-benchmark.html).

-### Avoid Using the YAML Format

-The YAML format is commonly used for configuration files.
-Avoid using this format for new projects.
-Use TOML for configuration files.
-If your project requires a large or complex set of configuration, treat the configuration as a set of structured data.

-YAML documents are very vulnerable to problems because the format has a large number of features, many parts of the syntax are optional, and systems sometimes extend the format with custom features.
-Humans are also more likely to add errors to YAML configuration files that they edit.
-Some types of YAML documents have published schemas that use the [JSON Schema](https://json-schema.org/) standard, but others either have no defined schema or extend the format in ways that are not compatible with the standards.

-If you need to work with YAML, use [ruamel.yaml](https://pypi.org/project/ruamel.yaml/), and avoid using [PyYAML](https://pypi.org/project/PyYAML/).
-You should use version 1.2 of the YAML format, and PyYAML only supports YAML 1.1.

 ### Only Use async Where It Makes Sense

 The [asynchronous features of Python](https://docs.python.org/3/library/asyncio.html) enable a single process to avoid blocking on I/O operations.
 To achieve concurrency with Python, you must run multiple Python processes.
 Each of these processes may or may not use asynchronous I/O.